Why Madagascar?

 Culture

-Do you love unusual animals and plants, find wide-eyed lemurs amusing, marvel at the giants of the ocean, and feel most at home amidst the lush greenery of the wild?
+Do you love strange animals and plants?
+Are you amused by the wide-eyed lemurs, and do you marvel at the giants of the ocean?
+Do you feel most at home amidst the lush greenery of the wild?
 Then Madagascar is your place.

 Upcoming Journeys